lancedolan/webpack-react-example/readme.md

 - SCSS pre-processing
 - Sourcemaps (dev env only)
 - Twitter Bootstrap
-  - import custom build from Twitter's sourcecode, to allow for overriding/modifying.
+  - Build Twitter from source, to allow for overriding/modifying.

 # Getting Started